 Make sure to bring a flashlight or headlamp for this one, and check to see whether or not the caves are open before you go.

 Known as the gem of the park, the High Peaks Trail climbs to the peaks at the center of the park.
-When accessed by the Bear Gulch Trail, it is 6.7 miles round trip.
-With an elevation gain of 1,425 feet, the hike is strenuous but rewarding.
-The average hiker should plan for it to take 4-5 hours to complete.
+When accessed via the Bear Gulch Trail, it is 6.7 miles round trip.
+With an elevation gain of 1,425 feet, the hike is strenuous but a lot of fun.
+The average hiker should plan for it to take 4-5 hours to complete, making it perfect for a longer Pinnacles day trip.

 Though it’s a tough trek to the top, hikers will be rewarded with views across multiple counties.
-One 0.7 mile portion of the trail famously climbs across the ridgeline via steps carved into the rock with hand rails for support.
+One 0.7-mile portion of the trail famously climbs across the ridgeline via steep steps carved into the rock with handrails for support.
+It’s kind of like a combination of hiking and using a primitive stair climber at the same time.
+Though challenging, the support was welcomed and made this portion of the hike much less intimidating.

-This is trail offers one of the best chances to spot a soaring California condor in the park.
+This trail offers one of the best chances to spot a soaring California condor in the park and we saw several (or at least we think we did!) near the end of the loop.

 Recommended Itinerary for a Pinnacles Family Day Trip